Skip to main content

 static editableConf

-This setting specifies the list of configuration fields that can be edited via the interface.
-The following types of fields exist in the interface:
+This setting defines the list of configuration fields that can be edited via the interface.
+There are the following field types in the interface:

-• textfield - a field for arbitrary input of numerical and string values
+• textfield - a field for arbitrary input of numeric and string values

 • checkbox - a flag with on/off states

-• combobox - a dropdown for selecting one or multiple values
+• combobox - a dropdown for selecting one or more values

-• selection of multiple values is set via the option { multiSelect: 1 }
+• selecting multiple values is set via the { multiSelect: 1 } option

-editableConf is an array, each element of which describes the corresponding configuration field:
+editableConf is an array where each element describes a corresponding configuration field:

 static editableConf: [